bytebase/bytebase.com-old/content/docs/vcs-integration/name-and-organize-schema-files.md

 This is a [reference directory structure ](https://gitlab.bytebase.com/bytebase-demo/blog/-/tree/master/bytebase) using this approach, and the corresponding [commit](https://gitlab.bytebase.com/bytebase-demo/blog/-/commit/d7f3b88b93c4d7f57b710980cdf92f72dcc4cd1e) and [generated issue](https://demo.bytebase.com/issue/create-user-post-comment-table-for-dev-environment-13004) observing the commit.

 In Bytebase, database always belongs to an instance, and an instance always belongs to an environment.
 Thus a database also belongs to an environment.
-One way to organize files is to create a directory for each environment by using the environment name as the directory name and put migration files under the corresponding environment directory.
+One way to organize files is to create a directory for each environment by using the environment identifier as the directory name and put migration files under the corresponding environment directory.
 For example:

 ![Directory per environment, each file corresponds to a single database under an environment](/static/docs/vcs-integration/name-and-organize-schema-files/organize-schema-files-step1.webp)